victorbost/sanity-plugin-cloudinary-gallery-input/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/victorbostaetter/sanity-plugin-cloudinary-gallery-input/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/victorbost/sanity-plugin-cloudinary-gallery-input/issues) on GitHub.

+## Changelog

+### 0.1.0
+- Initial release
+- Batch image upload with Cloudinary
+- Drag and drop reordering
+- Title and caption support
+- Configurable upload options